Toggle: English / Spanish

 CT scans and other x-rays are strictly monitored and controlled to make sure they use the least amount of radiation.
-CT scans do use low levels of ionizing radiation, which has the potential to cause cancer and other defects.
-However, the risk associated with any individual scan is small.
-The risk increases as numerous additional studies are performed.
+CT scans use low levels of ionizing radiation, which has the potential to cause cancer and other defects.
+However, the risk from any one scan is small.
+The risk increases as many more studies are done.

-In some cases, a CT scan may still be done if the benefits greatly out weigh the risks.
-For example, it can be more risky not to have the exam, especially if your health care provider thinks you might have cancer.
+In some cases, a CT scan may still be done if the benefits greatly outweigh the risks.
+For example, it can be more risky to not have the exam if your doctor thinks you might have cancer.

-- Last reviewed on 9/1/2012
+- Last reviewed on 8/23/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.